 Travis Holtby, CPUC: What additional changes/increases in fuel substitution programs is PGE proposing?

-PG&E will follow up afterwards
+PG&E can follow up if needed

 Lisa Paulo, CPUC: Does PG&E plan to the apply the SEM allowances such as NTG of 1 for the commercial SEM program element?